- To enhance the quality of life of people in Latin America affected by Huntington’s disease

 WHAT WE'VE ACHIEVED since 2012

-- Launched Factor-H in Mendoza, Argentina, with a tango show to benefit affected families and to raise awareness, in 2012.
+- Launched Factor-H in 2012 in Mendoza, Argentina, with a tango show to benefit affected families.

 - Visited communities in Colombia (Magdalena State, Juan de Acosta, Barranquilla, Bogotá, Medellín, Chocó), Brazil (Feira Grande) and Venezuela (Barranquitas, San Luis in Maracaibo) in 2012-2013.